RuneBlaze/audioio/examples/pipeline_wavernn/README.md

 This is an example vocoder pipeline using the WaveRNN model trained with LJSpeech.
 WaveRNN model is based on the implementation from [this repository](https://github.com/fatchord/WaveRNN).
 The original implementation was introduced in "Efficient Neural Audio Synthesis".
-WaveRNN and LJSpeech are available in torchaudio.
+WaveRNN and LJSpeech are available in torchffmpeg.

 ### Usage